 The world of cybersecurity is constantly evolving as new threats and vulnerabilities emerge.
+This includes Cryptographic Failures.
 The Open Web Application Security Project (OWASP) Top Ten is a widely recognized list of the most critical security risks to web applications.
 One of the entries on this list is Cryptographic Failures, a crucial concern for businesses and developers alike.
-In this blog post, we will explore the importance of addressing cryptographic failures and how penetration testing can help identify and resolve these issues.
+In this blog post, the latest in our OWASP Top Ten series, we will explore the importance of addressing cryptographic failures and how penetration testing can help identify and resolve these issues.

 Cryptographic failures occur when an application doesn’t properly implement cryptographic algorithms and processes, leading to vulnerabilities that can be exploited by malicious actors.
 Some common examples of cryptographic failures include: